ryantd42/NY-Legislative-Git/2023/S1569A-2023/bill.md

   January 12, 2023
   ___________

  Introduced by Sens.
-SALAZAR, BRISPORT, CLEARE, GIANARIS, HOYLMAN-SIGAL, JACKSON, MYRIE, RAMOS, SANDERS, SEPULVEDA -- read  twice  and  ordered printed, and when printed to be committed to the Committee on Cities 1
+SALAZAR, BRISPORT, CLEARE, GIANARIS, GONZALEZ, HOYL- MAN-SIGAL, JACKSON, MYRIE, RAMOS, SANDERS, SEPULVEDA -- read twice and ordered  printed, and when printed to be committed to the Committee on Cities 1 -- recommitted to the Committee on  Cities  1  in  accordance with  Senate  Rule  6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the administrative code of the  city  of  New  York,  in relation  to  the imposition of tax on the transfer of certain proper- ties in the city of New York

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-This act shall be known and may be cited  as  the  "protect our  homes  and  communities,  stop predatory housing speculation act of 2023".
+This act shall be known and may be cited as the "end toxic home flipping act".
   § 2.
 The administrative code of the city of New  York  is  amended  by adding a new section 11-2120 to read as follows:
   § 11-2120 RESIDENTIAL REAL PROPERTY SOLD WITHIN TWO YEARS.
 A. IN ADDI-